 I usually do various talks over the year – book launches and festivals etc – as well as mental health talks, including some conferences for Stem4, the mental health charity.
 Very proud to be an ambassador for Stem4.
-I have missed these and did a zoom event for parents for them on 12 November which seemed to be very successful.
+I have missed these and hope to do more …

 ‘Breathtakingly magnificent … His deadpan delivery of a dry wit that will leave you with tears streaming down your face but at the same time his own life experiences shine through his narrative making it totally unique, relevant and thought provoking!’
 Chapter In My Life